brookewicz/LabNotebook/09-25-23 Week-Enrichment.md

 Notes:
 - using expired 8/23 **MBD2-Fc protein** beads
 - had to start over because a bunch of dust from the mixer got in the first tube -reduced speed

+#### 9-27 Separate Microbial and Host DNA
+- my samples: 102019_T1_30_PSTR, 102019_T1_31_PSTR, 102019_T2_30_PSTR, 102019_T2_31_PSTR
+- realized in previous runs was adding 5 uL of undiluted wash buffer because it was written in the protocol that way.
+- possible contamination in T1_30 from shaker particles - will put tubes in secondary container next time